brsanthu/google-analytics-java/README.md

 * Logging uses SLF4J api
 * Gathers basic stats (number of events posted for each hit type) if requested in the configuration.
 * Implementation is Thread Safe
+* Jar files are OSGi ready, so could be used with Eclipse
+* Build against Java 1.6
+* Complete Measurement Protocol parameter information is made available as Javadocs

 Examples
 -------------